The conference

 01

-Could you please give us a basic definition of Vehicle-to-Grid (V2G) and explain how this technology is changing the energy industry?
+Could you give us a basic definition of Vehicle-to-Grid and explain how this technology is changing the energy sector?

 02

-What are the key benefits of V2G for electricity grids and end consumers, especially in the context of renewable energies?
+What are the key benefits of V2G for power grids and end users, particularly in the context of renewable energy?

 03

-Which technologies and infrastructures are necessary to successfully implement and operate V2G systems?
+What technologies and infrastructure are needed to successfully implement V2G systems?

 04

-What advances have been made in V2G technology in recent years and how do these influence market penetration?
+What advances have been made in V2G technology in recent years, and how are they affecting market penetration?

 05